cbedroid/CS50-Wiki/README.md

 ---
 # TechStack
-Here are some of the tool used in this project.
+Here are some of the tools used in this project.
 - Python
 - Django
 - HTML